myspc-development/art-test/assets/docs/Admin_Help.md

 - Import errors skip failed rows—verify column mappings if data is missing.
 - For additional help see the Developer Guide or visit <https://docs.artpulse.io>.

+## Organization Dashboard Caching
+Organization dashboard queries are cached for 15 minutes using WordPress transient storage.
+This improves load time when viewing dashboard pages.
+Caches clear automatically whenever related organizations or events are modified.